-Component Number Key dimensions Wind Turbine tower sections Up to 84 wind turbine towers in 3 sections Hub Height:110m Total tower height from jacket TP to hub height of approx. 87m Total Tower Height 85m (approx.) Tower diameter - Base: 6m Tower diameter - Top (below turbine): 4.145m Wind turbine nacelles (housing the generator etc) Up to 84 Siemens 7MW turbine nacelles Size: 20.6m(l) x 9m(h) x 9.1m(w) (including hub) Wind Turbine blades Up to 84 x 3 rotor blades Blade Length: 75m (154m Rotor Diameter) Maximum Chord:5m
+Component Number Key dimensions

+Wind Turbine tower Hub Height:110m

+sections Total tower height from jacket TP to hub height of approx. 87m

+Total Tower Height 85m (approx.)

+Tower diameter - Base: 6m

+Tower diameter - Top (below turbine): 4.145m

+Wind turbine nacelles (housing the generator etc) Up to 84 Siemens 7MW turbine nacelles Size: 20.6m(l) x 9m(h) x 9.1m(w) (including hub) Wind Turbine blades Up to 84 x 3 rotor blades Blade Length: 75m (154m Rotor Diameter) Maximum Chord:5m

-5.5.2 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application.
+5.6.2 Further details on the key parameters for each of these components is provided in Appendix B by comparison to the maximum consented values as described in the application.

-5.5.3 The wind turbine components will be transported by sea from the manufacturing facilities to a local construction port with necessary lay-down area and off-loaded at the port ready for preparation for installation.
+5.6.3 The wind turbine components will be transported by sea from the manufacturing facilities to the construction lay down area at Nigg Energy Park for pre-assembly.

-5.5.4 An indicative wind turbine installation sequence is presented in Figure 5.19 below, including current indicative, approximate durations for the completion of each operation for each wind turbine.
+5.6.4 An indicative wind turbine installation sequence is presented in Figure 5.21 below, including current indicative, approximate durations for the completion of each operation for each wind turbine.
 Greater detail on each of the stages in the installation process (WTG1 - 6) is then provided in the subsequent sections.
 Total duration for the installation of each wind turbine is estimated to be 36.5 hours (excluding loading and transit to/from port or between wind turbine locations) (and excluding any weather delays).

-Figure 5.19 Wind Turbine Installation Sequence
+Figure 5.21 Wind Turbine Installation Sequence